greatcouncil/greatcouncil/index.md

 <h3><b>GC is watching you</b></h3>

-Besides is role as caretaker of custom emojis, the GC is in charge of secret files related to the activity of members of _The company_ and strive to reduce influence of others occult rivals organizations.
+Besides its role as caretaker of custom emojis, the GC is in charge of secret files related to the activity of members of _The company_ and strive to reduce influence of others occult rivals organizations.
 The GC board is composed of four permanent members whose identity is kept secret.